rao10/casswiki_quartz/content/Introductory Pages/Abbreviations.md

 Abbreviations

-Following are some **abbreviations** commonly used in online discussion, either on the Internet at large, or more particularly by the [[FOTCM|FotCM]] and related groups.
+Following are some **abbreviations** commonly used in online discussion, either on the Internet at large, or more particularly by the [[FOTCM|FOTCM]] and related groups.
 Some of them may appear in article text, or in quoted content included in them.

 | Abbreviation               | Definition                                                                                                                                                                                                                                                                              |
 | -------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |